 It was midnight.
-My husband (the night owl between the two of us) heard my feet on our stairs and, before I even came into his sight, said—
+My husband (the night owl in our relationship) heard my feet on our stairs and, before I even came into his sight, said—

 “Can’t sleep, huh?”

-“Nope,” I replied in frustration, heading (of course) for the cereal cabinet.
+“Nope,” I replied in frustration, heading of course for the cereal cabinet.
+(Does anybody else eat a bowl of cereal if they can’t sleep??)

-This exchange had become way too common over the last year, and although I knew several factors could be at play, I had my eye on one particular habit that was likely affecting my sleep.
+This exchange between my husband and me had become way too common over the last year, and although I knew several factors could be at play, I had my eye on one habit that was likely affecting my sleep.

 Before-bed screen use.